 Kinex offers a full line of DVT prophylaxis and compression devices.
 These devices help reduce the likelihood of developing deep vein thrombosis (DVT)—a potentially deadly complication— following surgery.
 Compression devices use mechanical systems to automatically deliver DVT prophylaxis therapy.
-This can reduce post-trauma edema and minimize the risk for DVT in high-risk patients.
+This can reduce post-trauma edema and minimize the risk of DVT in high-risk patients.
+Kinex DVT products are prescribed following surgical procedures such as Total Knee Replacement (TKR), or Total Knee Arthroplasty (TKA).
+Planning a TKR procedure soon?
+Read our Guide to TKR Home Recovery.

 Kinex ThermoComp™ provides cold, contrast and compression therapies.
 It is designed to assist with post-operative rehabilitation in the home.
 The ThermoComp reduces swelling, reduces pain, and improves blood flow to the surgical site.